bergesinstitute/graf-method/book-4-unit-1.md

 *Nosotros vamos a estudiar para el examen.*

-Aquí tenemos algunas expresiones temporales que típicamente usamos con el futuro:
+Aquí tenemos algunas expresiones temporales que típicamente usamos con el futuro.
+Here are some temporal expressions that we typically use with the future tense.

     Mañana